 Any changes in your work or partnership status must be reported to the IND within four weeks.
 You or your ‘sponsor’ (such as an employer) can be penalised by the IND if changes aren’t reported, including contributions to repatriation costs.

-If you worked as a highly-skilled migrant, your new employer needs to be eligible to apply under the highly skilled migrant scheme, and will need to prove to the IND that you still meet the requirements of the highly skilled migrant scheme, for example, sending in your contract of employment to show you earn the required salary.
+If you worked as a highly-skilled migrant in the Netherlands, your new employer needs to be eligible to apply under the highly skilled migrant scheme, and will need to prove to the IND that you still meet the requirements of the highly skilled migrant scheme, for example, sending in your contract of employment to show you earn the required salary.

-Highly skilled migrants can also change their purpose of stay into labor after three years, which allows them to work without a work permit and without meeting the requirements for the highly-skilled migrant scheme.
+Highly skilled migrants can also change their purpose of stay into labor after three years, which allows them to work without a work permit and without meeting the requirements for the highly-skilled migrant scheme in the Netherlands.

 Unemployment benefits (WW) in the Netherlands